Lemon grass used as medicinal herb Lemon grass used as medicinal herb Lemon grass used as medicinal herb

 The dried product has to be soaked in hot water and reconstituted before use.
 In addition, it may be purchased dried or powdered.

-Can produce herbal products
+Lemon grass herbal products

 It is also used commercially as lemon scent in many products including soaps, perfumes and candles.
 A related plant, (Cymbopogon nardus) is the ingredient in citronella candles sold to ward off mosquitoes and other insects.